boolean-uk/react-cohort-dashboard-challenge/Requirements/README.md

+# React Cohort Dashboard Challenge

+## Learning Objectives
+- Use ReactJS to build an implementation of a provided application design
+- Use HTTP requests to interact with a RESTful API
+- Use routing to allow navigation between pages in a React app

+In this challenge, you'll create a social media style post feed.
+There is no boilerplate code provided - you'll be building this from scratch using the designs and specifications provided.

+## Setting up React with Vite
+- Fork and clone the repository

+\-------------------------------------------------------------------------------------------------------

+MAKE SURE YOU HAVE READ THE ENTIRE README BEFORE RUNNING THESE COMMANDS

+\-------------------------------------------------------------------------------------------------------

+- In the project root directory, run `npm create vite@latest . -- --template react`
+  - Be 100% sure that your current directory is this repo project root directory, as the command will HARD DELETE all existing files and folders in the current directory.
+This cannot be undone or restored easily.
+- When it asks you: `?
+Current directory is not empty.
+Remove existing files and continue? » (y/N)`
+  - re-read the warning above to check you are in the correct directory
+  - type the letter `y` and press `Enter`
+  - This will completely replace this existing repo on your machine with the Vite React project scaffold - this is expected
+  - To reference the original documentation/images provided in this repo, just go to the original online repo on the Boolean UK GitHub account
+- Run `npm install`
+- `npm run dev` to run the application

+The steps above will create a fresh React app using Vite.
+From this point on, it's up to you to decide how you want to structure your code.
+Try to stay organised :)

 ## Instructions

 [Implement this design](./_assets/dashboard.png) using, as a minimum, the below listed technologies.
 Note: you may need to open the file directly on your machine to view it properly.